 “It’s kind of a salve to those wounds to see this world brought to life this way and to see all the potential and power of all of the different African culturalisms and aspects of our being that was celebrated [in the movie].
 It’s a birth of things that we’ve been seeing forever around the [African] continent that we see when we’re there.
 We see beauty, we see power, we see potential, we see ability, we see resources, but they are never exhibited, and then to put it on sort of a Marvel epic scale of exhibition, it really salves wounds in a really deep way.”

 BLACK PANTHER does have some politically correct elements from a liberal perspective in it.
 For example, the movie makes some side references to the negative impacts of European colonization of Africa, but totally ignores the oppression that Muslim Arabs brought to the continent, including the international slave trade that left such a horrible mark on millions of Africans during 1400 years of Muslim history.

 Of course, Black Panther is not the first black superhero to grace movie screens.
 Before the new BLACK PANTHER movie, Hollywood gave moviegoers Will Smith in HANCOCK, Meteor Man in a 1993 movie, Halle Berry as Storm in the recent X-MEN movies, Nick Fury in other recent Marvel movies, and Wesley Snipe as the title character in the BLADE superhero movies, among others.

 MOVIEGUIDE® advises caution for BLACK PANTHER, especially for children, due to images of violence, some politically correct elements, use of a plant elixir to generate visions of talking to dead people, references to ancestor worship, and brief foul language.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!